 Key Takeaways

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its Hoodie Blanket top range, certified Oeko-Tex® Standard 100.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its Hoodie Blanket high-end, certified Oeko-Tex® Standard 100.
 It is entirely vegan, free of toxic and chemical substances, and promotes a cruelty-free approach towards animals.
 These sleeved throws, which have also been honored with the “Confiance Textile” Quality Label, are distinguished by their incomparable softness and their excellent quality-price ratio, providing an unrivaled feeling of comfort.

 Introduction